Jumpstart Your Novel: How To Start Writing A Book – Jericho Writers

 Session 1: Beginnings

 You as a novel writer – why do you want to write this novel, and why is now the right time?
 Establishing your intent, your mission as a novel writer and committing to the expedition.
 Finding the right idea – taking inspiration from the world around you, or asking your inner writer to give you a good idea.
-Share a summary of your novel idea.
+Share a summary of your novel idea for workshopping.
+There’s a group Zoom meeting with your tutor.

 Session 2: Character & Plot

 Who is going to inhabit this story?
-And what needs to happen to that character: drama is action!
-Exercises to help you catch up with your central character and ask them what they long for and want to achieve.
-Getting more curious about your character and how to introduce them to your reader (and the group) for the first time.
+And what needs to happen to that character?
+Exercises to help you flesh out your central character and ask them what they long for and want to achieve.
+You’ll explore the most effective way to introduce your protagonist to your reader for the first time, and workshop your character choices.
+Use our Ask Me Anything tutor forum any time during the session.

 Session 3: Setting & Atmosphere